fara-pug/fara-pug/index.md

 2. Benefit

-    -   A Gambler that gives you 25% odds on scoring..
+    -   A [Gambler](#orgf1ebb8e) that gives you 25% odds of scoring..
-        -   well.. so far all i got was this blue print
+        -   blue prints and rare materials
-    -   A High level merc that wouldn't even talk to me yet
+    -   A High level merc that wont talk to you until a title or two
     -   A Well skilled merc that can hold his own
     -   A Damsel in distress NPC i escorted elsewhere